-Moodle for Teachers was founded by Dr. Nellie Deutsch (see Linkedin) in 2009 in order to bring free e-learning to educators in developing and developed countries in blended and fully online programs.
+Integrating Technology - Moodle for Teachers is a self-funded project that Dr. Nellie Deutsch (see Linkedin) founded in 2009 in order to bring free e-learning to educators in developing and developed countries for blended and fully online programs worldwide.
 Check her Youtube channel for more.
-The programs include annual online conferences (CO09-22/MMVC11-23), workshops, courses, and MOOCs (Moodle and Virtual Worlds).
-Here's the full list of annual online events https://docs.google.com/document/d/1P4794nE32uAHCMIQE2lIs0mesdLD4UEXZ1VEP3OuhPM/edit?usp=sharing
+The programs include 2 3-day annual online conferences (CO09-23/MMVC11-23), workshops, courses, and MOOCs (Moodle and Virtual Worlds).
+Here's the full list of the annual online events on Google docs.

 Click on the "Log in" at the top right to access the social networks.
 Click one one to create a new account and "Sign in with" each time.
 Use the "Please leave a message" for questions.